zx80/cachetools-utils/README.md

   of the time.

-  **Read** operations can be cached, at the price of possibly having inconsistency data shown to users.
+  **Read** operations can be cached, at the price of possibly having inconsistent data shown to users.
   LFU/LRU cache strategies mean that inconsistent data can be kept in cache for indefinite time, which is annoying.
 A TLL expiration on top of that makes such discrepancies bounded in time, so that after some time the data